open5e/open5e/source/monsters/tome-of-beasts/K/kongamato.rst

 **Bite.** *Melee Weapon Attack:* +7 to hit, reach 10 ft., one target.
 *Hit:* 18 (4d6 + 4) piercing damage.
 If the target is a Medium
-or smaller creature, it is grappled (escape DC 14).
+or smaller creature, it is :ref:`srd:grappled` (escape DC 14).
 Until this grapple ends, the target is restrained and the kongamato can’t bite another target.
 When the kongamato moves, any target it is grappling moves with it.